parse-community/Parse-Swift/.github/pull_request_template.md

 <!--
     Please check the following boxes [x] before submitting your issue.
     Click the "Preview" tab for better readability.
-    Thanks for contributing to Parse Platform!
+    Thanks for contributing to Parse-Swift!
 -->

 - [ ] I am not disclosing a [vulnerability](https://github.com/netreconlab/Parse-Swift/security/policy).